nowitsabby/dark-rpg-nextjs/assets/srd/combat/structured_time.md

 ## Initiative

 Initiative is rolled once at the beginning of each combat encounter, and determines the order in which all characters take turns each round during that encounter\.
-To determine the Initiative order, each character rolls 1d10 and adds his Agility bonus to the result\.
+To determine the Initiative order, each character rolls 1d10 and adds her Agility bonus to the result\.
 The GM rolls Initiative for all NPCs involved in the encounter\.
 To keep things simple, it is recommended that the GM make one Initiative roll for each group of similar enemy characters\.

-After each character has determined his Initiative, the GM makes a list, placing them in order from highest to lowest\.
+After each character has determined her Initiative, the GM makes a list, placing them in order from highest to lowest\.
 This list is known as the Initiative order, which is the order in which characters take turns each round, until the end of the combat\.

 If more than one character has the same Initiative score, the one with the higher Agility characteristic is placed higher in the Initiative order\.
 If they also have the same Agility characteristic, they both roll 1d10, and the character with the higher roll is placed higher in the Initiative order\.